ha/fraggle/README.md

   For commands with multiple responses (i.e. `walk`, `watch`, `getdir`), Fraggle will update their offset and limit as each response comes in.
-This means if you disconnect in the middle of the responses, Fraggle will gracefully resend the requests making it appear nothing happend and continue giving you the remaining responses.
+This means if you disconnect in the middle of the responses, Fraggle will gracefully resend the requests making it appear nothing happened and continue giving you the remaining responses.

 ## Dev